 Shengyu Zhang, CUHK and Tencent

-Specific submissions instructions will be up shortly.
+Authors should upload a PDF of the paper to easychair.
 The font size should be at least 11 point and the paper should be single column.
 Beyond these, there are no formatting requirements.

 Submissions should not have the authors' names on them.
 Instead, author and institution information is to be uploaded separately.
 PC members will still be able to access author names in the reviewing process if they feel they need to: for instance, if it is necessary to send the paper to a subreferee, they can make sure the subreferee is not an author, or if your paper improves over the recent work of , PC members may wish to see if is you.
 However, the intent of this procedure is to make it easier for PC members to remove unconscious biases.
 You are free to post your paper on ArXiv, etc.